Scaling and spatial intermittency of thermal dissipation in turbulent convection: Numerical Results

 It has been analytically shown by \citet{Chertkov:PRL1998} that the passive scalar dissipation has a stretched exponential distribution.
 This profile is given by $P(\epsilon_T) \sim \beta\exp(- m\epsilon_T^{*\alpha})$ for $\epsilon_T^* \gg 1$.
 Interestingly, the PDFs of thermal dissipation for RBC are also stretched exponential for both bulk and boundary layers.
 Our observation is consistent with earlier studies~\cite{Emran:JFM2008,He:PRE2009,Zhang:JFM2017}.
 For bulk dissipation, the stretching exponent $\alpha=0.47$ for $\mathrm{Pr}=1$, and $\alpha=0.67$ for $\mathrm{Pr}=100$.
 The corresponding exponents for the boundary layers are 0.32 and 0.40 respectively.

-Clearly, for both Pr's, the tails of the PDFs are stretched more for the boundary layer dissipation.
-This is expected because extreme events are more frequent in the boundary layers than in the bulk.
+Clearly, for both Pr, the tails of the PDFs are stretched more for the boundary layer dissipation.
+This is expected because extreme events are more frequent in the boundary layers than in the bulk; note that $\epsilon_T(\mathbf{r})$ is stronger in the boundary layers.
 Further, for both bulk and boundary layer dissipation, $\alpha$'s are smaller for $\mathrm{Pr}=1$.
 Thus, the tails of the PDFs are stretched more for $\mathrm{Pr=1}$, implying stronger spatial intermittency of thermal dissipation for the lower Pr fluid.
+This is because for Pr=1, convection is more turbulent than that for Pr=100, causing the temperature fluctuations to be more pronounced for the former.